Advice for applicants

 Yes, we are still accepting applications as usual.
 You can find details of our next start dates and how to apply on each course page.
 We are currently taking applications through Clearing and you can find more details here: https://bucks.ac.uk/applying-to-bucks/clearing

-Yes, our Admissions Team are working remotely to ensure there is as little disruption to your application as possible.
+Yes, our Admissions Team are working hard to ensure there is as little disruption to your application as possible.
+If we have requested additional information or documents, please send these through as quickly as you can.

 We are conducting interviews online rather than on-site and we will contact you directly to arrange this.
 If you have not yet been contacted or have any concerns, please email email@example.com or call us on 0330 123 2023.